AmosNimos/change-directory-plus/README.md

 ## Features currently in development (Not yet implemented to the repository):
 	 Rename files and directorys
 	 Copy a line of text to clipboard
-	 (kinda working) Edit a line of text in a file.
+	 Edit a line of text in a file.
 	 Create new file and directory
 	 Lunch application
 	 Delete files and directorys